Aimeedeer/coconut-report/draft/resume.md

 To satisfy my curiosity about technology,
 I went back to the software world again by building connections between business and software.

-Since then, I started operating developer-oriented marketing.
+Since then, I started operating developer communities.

 I began the journey from [SegmentFault][sf], a Chinese version of StackOverflow,